mejasonatkinson/project-profile-home-2025/README.md

-Your README is clear and well-structured, but there are a few areas where it can be improved for better readability and professionalism.
-Here’s an edited version:

----

 ## Overview

 This is the main landing page for my personal website.
 It’s a simple, one-page site designed to link to my social media accounts and online presence, providing an easy way for people to contact me while I look for work opportunities.